Carrigan/interactive_art/ato2016/presentation.md

 ???

-- Years later I became really interested in Clojure, and started looking for Clojure binding for Processing
+- Years later I became really interested in Clojure, a lisp that runs on top of Java, and started looking for Clojure binding for Processing
 - Sam Aaron (Overtone, Quil, SonicPi)
+- One of the key benefits: hot reloading
 - Bret Victor's talk, "Inventing on Principle" - https://www.youtube.com/watch?v=PUv66718DII
+  - "Creators need an immediate connection to what they create"
 - Best of all worlds:
   - Coupled with Overtone for music
   - Compiles to Clojurescript

 ---
 class: center, middle